Exclusive: Richardson quits Myanmar's 'whitewash' Rohingya crisis panel

 The U.N. on Wednesday called on Myanmar to give aid agencies unhindered access to camps it has built for tens of thousands of Rohingya refugees after agreeing a deal with Bangladesh on their return.

-Reporting by Bill Tarrant; Editing by Alex Richardson
+Reporting by Bill Tarrant; additional reporting by David Brunnstrom and Arshad Mohammed; Editing by Alex Richardson